1959 Syracuse Orangemen football team

-The 1959 Syracuse Orangemen football team represented Syracuse University in Syracuse, New York during the 1959 NCAA University Division football season.
+The 1959 Syracuse Orangemen football team represented Syracuse University in Syracuse, New York during the 1959 college football season.
 Led by eleventh-year head coach Ben Schwartzwalder, the independent Orangemen were undefeated and won the school's only national championship in football, topping the rankings by wide margins in the final polls in early December.

-They met fourth-ranked Texas in the Cotton Bowl Classic in Dallas on New Year's Day, and led 15–0 at halftime and 23–6 after the three quarters.
+They met fourth-ranked Texas in the Cotton Bowl Classic in Dallas on New Year's Day.
+They led 15–0 at halftime and 23–6 after the three quarters.
 Texas scored midway through the fourth quarter to draw to 23–14, but there was no further scoring, and Syracuse gained its first bowl win.
 Unranked at the start of the season, Syracuse finished with an 11–0 record with five shutouts, and outscored its opponents 413–73.